-These simple writing rules come from freelancing on a small scale (just the way I like it) while raising three children and managing a lively home.
-From my first paid piece nine years ago—through work as a starting writer, managing editor; columnist; contributor for magazines, websites, and a Chicken Soup book; and right on in to 2017 as a content creator and influencer—these rules have provided the structure for the kind of work I do.
+This is the set of rules that has taken me along a side path of freelancing “small” (just the way I like it) while raising kids and managing a household.
+I started it all with a paid article for a website almost ten years ago.
+Through work as a managing editor, magazine columnist, and Chicken Soup contributor — right on in to 2017 as a content creator and influencer — these rules have provided the structure for the kind of work I do.

 Writing Rules for Small Success

 1. Write down a draft, or at least quick notes, ASAP.
 This is not particularly new advice; but I’m saying it in my own way.
 Following a write-worthy experience (and while you’re still filled with emotion and immediate recall), jot down phrases, words, and full sentences that encapsulate how you’re feeling.
 Don’t leave out the humor.
 Don’t worry if it sounds weird (it will will you come back to it).
 This first recording of your experiences is gold.
 Mine it later for use as a hilarious essay or informative article.
 Or both.

 2. Write at a coffee shop.
 You’re going to come across literary snobbery from authors who say that people writing at Starbucks are “aspiring” or “would-be” writers doing it to get noticed.
 Such people have clearly never needed to escape inanimate, yet very real distractions of home management, or animate and even more real distractions of children.
 One of the reasons I’m an actual writer with freelance work is because I occasionally light out from the house with my laptop in tow and work like mad for hours—uninterrupted.